About Us

 We held our first beach cleanup on September 20, 2025 - just 51 days after our initial meeting to discuss forming a new volunteer group.
 From this first cleanup, we truly believe the community of people serving as stewards of Hull’s most precious resource will only grow.

-We are currently planning our activities for 2026, and are looking to organize at least one educational program and social gathering this winter.
-We are planning our next cleanup for the spring.
+We are currently planning our 2026 activities and organizing a social gathering on March 26.
+We are planning our next cleanup for April, with more cleanups and education later in the year.

 Meet the Team